happycamper1129/React/docs/API.md

 ## History Mixin
 Adds the router's `history` object to your component instance.

-**Note**: You do not need this mixin for route components, it's already available as `this.props.history`.
-This is for components deeper in the render tree that need access to the router's `history` object.
+**Note**: You do not need this mixin for route components, its already available as `this.props.history`.
+This is for components deeper in the render tree that need access to the router's history object.

 #### Methods
 ##### `pushState(state, pathname, query)`